ulritter/CalSpeechReminder/README.md

     	"str_events": string like " events ..."
-    	"str_nodir": string like " does not exist or is not a directory", "str_wrongdir": string like " is the wrong directory"
+    	"str_nodir": string like " does not exist or is not a directory", "str_wrongdir": string like " is the wrong directory" "str_signal": string like "Exiting after signal: ", "str_exit_msg": string like "The following keys terminate the program: "

     	New languages can be added by adding new "locales" translation packets